Judiciary of Greece

 The judicial system of Greece is the country's constitutionally established system of courts.

 Independence of the justice system

-In Greece, the Constitution has firmly established the independence of the justice system.
+In Greece, the Constitution has firmly established the "independence" of the justice system.

-However the selection of the presiding judges of the three Supreme Courts is regulated by the Government (Ministry of Justice).
+However the selection of the presiding judges of the three Supreme Courts is regulated by the Government (Ministry of Justice), creating a conflict of interest and embedded pockets of corruption.
 Manipulation of the judicial system and its decisions by each government, is a common phenomenon which violates so the independency of the system.